Financial-Times/engineering-progression/site/pages/competencies/how-to-use.md

 {% endfor %}
 </ul>

 So, for example, a Junior Engineer should be considering the competencies at the "Junior to Mid" level.
+We also expect engineers to be considering whether they're meeting competencies from the levels _before_ their current one, though we don't ask for evidence of this.

 ## Competencies